OMMA License Transfer Process: Timeline, Approvals, and Interim Operations

 No ownership change is effective until OMMA approves the transfer.
 Attempting to transfer without approval can result in revocation or denial of licensure.
 63 O.S. § 427.14c(G).

-OMMA has 90 business days to review; however, this timeframe can be extended depending on the backlog, completeness of the application, and MedPortal issues.
+OMMA has 90 business days to review; however, this timeframe often gets extended depending on the backlog, completeness of the application, and MedPortal issues.

 During this period: